christophertrev/git-trash/README.md

 # Warning

-Be carefully, this tool remove your Github repo
+Be carefully, this tool can remove your Github repo

 # Build